 What is BDD?

-Behavior Driven Development (BDD), is all about collaboratively deriving scenarios from the requirements as concrete examples by a team’s cross-functional members—mainly the three amigos i.e. Developers, QAs and BA or Product Owner.
+Behavior Driven Development (BDD), is all about collaboratively deriving scenarios from the requirements as concrete examples by a team’s cross-functional members—mainly the three amigos i.e. Developers, QAs, and BA or Product Owners.
 BDD breaks down the requirement as examples in plain, natural language.
 The examples explain how the application should work from a customer’s perspective.
-Here is a simple sample scenario taken from founder of BDD Dan North’s article:
+Here is a simple sample scenario is taken from the founder of BDD Dan North’s article:

 Sample BDD Scenario: Account is in credit Given the account is in credit And the card is valid And the dispenser contains cash When the customer requests cash Then ensure the account is debited And ensure cash is dispensed And ensure the card is returned

 So how is BDD different from TDD?
-Though both TDD and BDD take a “test first” approach, there are quite a lot of differences between them.
-They complement each other, and using TDD and BDD improves the efficiency of software delivery and improves software quality.
+Though both TDD and BDD take a “test-first” approach, there are quite a lot of differences between them.
+Using TDD and BDD improves the efficiency of software delivery and improves software quality.
 Let’s get to the main differences below.

 What is the main difference between BDD and TDD?

-Typically BDDs are implemented by these cross-functional members of the team who are involved in implementing the story (e.g., UX Designers), collaborating and analyzing the requirement, and writing different real-world examples as Scenarios.
+Typically BDDs are implemented by these cross-functional members of the team who are involved in implementing the story (mainly the three amigos), collaborating and analyzing the requirement, and writing different real-world examples as Scenarios.
 This becomes the working document for the entire team.
-Once the working document is derived, the QA either writes scripts (most definitely the efficient way) or uses those scenarios to test the implementation.
+Once the working document is derived, the QA writes scripts or uses a scriptless automation tool such as NoCodeBDD to automate the scenarios.
 The developer implements the code, which should satisfy the agreed scenarios.
-Finally, the BA/Product Owner uses the derived Feature/Scenarios to validate that the requirements are implemented correctly.

 In TDD, the developer either on his own (or with other developers in a pair/mob programming) writes tests for different functions.
 Once the tests are written, the developer implements the code for the tests to pass.
 This approach is called Red, Green, Refactor (RGR).
 Here is a great article on RGR and how it is done using TDD.